NOTE: Thanks to everyone who joined our discussion. AN INDEX OF QUESTIONS is listed below.

 No less importantly, OSIRIS-REx will examine how sunlight warms Bennu’s surface, altering its orbit over millennia and potentially putting it on a collision course with Earth.
 In this way, the mission will help NASA hone its threat assessments for strikes by other nearby space rocks.

-On September 27, The Kavli Foundation will host a Google+ Hangout with OSIRIS-REx scientists to learn all about the mission’s ambitious plans to investigate an asteroid as never before, unlocking secrets about life and death in the Solar System.
+The Kavli Foundation hosted a Google+ Hangout with OSIRIS-REx scientists to learn all about the mission’s ambitious plans to investigate an asteroid as never before, unlocking secrets about life and death in the Solar System.

 About the Participants (left to right)